djpvstv/PVSTV_BOT/README.md

 To run in debug, I think an F5 should work.
 I've got a couple of tasks you can run after that.
 Run them in the syntax "npm run 'task'"

-"buildcpp" - Needed to build the shared library backend "pack" - Runs webpack to pack all the javascript all snugly
+"buildcpp64" - Needed to build the shared library backend (for x64) "buildcpp32" - Needed to build the shared library backend (for x32) "pack" - Runs webpack to pack all the javascript all snugly

 "start" - Start